 Students who enter the Psy.D. at the post-baccalaureate level can earn a master's degree along the way to the doctoral degree.
 These students who wish to obtain the M.S. in Educational Psychology with concentration in applied behavior analysis "along the way" to the Psy.D. need to do and understand the following:

-- Understand that once the M.S. degree is awarded no changes to the transcript of the courses for that degree can be made.
+- Once the M.S. degree is awarded no changes to the transcript of the courses for that degree can be made.

-- Complete an Application for Degree form and submit it to the Registrar's Office prior to the deadline for the desired degree date.
+- Complete an Application for Degree form and submit it to the Registrar's Office.